named-data-iot/ndn-lite-wiki/Overview.md

 Security:
 * Crypto front end which supports OS/SDK specific crypto back-end implementation.
-* A default pure-software crypto back end using tinycrypto and micro-ecc.
+* A default pure-software crypto backend using tinycrypto and micro-ecc.
 * Interest and Data signing and verification.
 * AES Encrypted Content TLV for Data packet.